0ph1s/bit_transitions/README.md

 # bit_transitions

-PixelTransitions is a collection of pixel-based transition effects designed for modern web interfaces.
+Bit_transitions is a collection of pixel-based transition effects designed for modern web interfaces.
 The project explores different animation techniques to create smooth and visually engaging transitions using a pixel-inspired aesthetic.

 ## Demo